hans-bbt/single-view-contrastive-learning/README.md

 myDatasets.py: Data loading file
 ```
 ### Model implementation
-We have uploaded three self-contrasting models, which differ in that they use different backbone networks, and you can replace the backbone networks in these codes to implement your own self-contrasting model.
+We have uploaded three self-contrasting models, which differ in that they use different backbone networks, and you can replace the backbone networks in these codes to implement your own single-view-contrastive model.
 ```
 model_selfcontrast_alexnet.py
 model_selfcontrast_swin.py